JT-Engineering-Dev/azure-infra-cicd-starter/docs/SETUP_REQUIREMENTS.md

 # service principal object id (from README quickstart Step 1)
 AZURE_CLIENT_ID="<YOUR_SP_CLIENT_ID>"
 SP_OBJECT_ID=$(az ad sp show --id "$AZURE_CLIENT_ID" --query id -o tsv)

+> Already have a storage account + container you want to reuse?
+Set these variables to those existing names (or create GitHub repo Variables with the same values).
+The workflows run `scripts/bootstrap-tfstate.sh`, which will simply detect they exist and move on, but the instructions below show what the script does under the hood.
 ```

 ## 2. Create the resource group + storage account + container